Advertisement Close

 Social media apps on a cell phone.
 Photo: Wikipedia

-Nabeleh mentioned that the applicants’ social media handles are important, especially since if they are selected as winners, Arab America will feature them on our official social media pages and may tag you if you have any platforms.
+Nabeleh mentioned that the applicants’ social media handles are essential, especially since if they are selected as winners, Arab America will feature them on our official social media pages and may tag them if you have any platforms.
 In addition, she described how social media handles are integral because the potential winner’s company, school, or family may also celebrate their achievements online.

 4. DO Pay attention to the initiatives’ four integral tenets of the contest: